eireninja/webhook-api-worker/memory-bank/systemPatterns.md

 ### Middleware Pattern
 - Implements cross-cutting concerns like security as middleware that runs before route handlers

+### Observer Pattern
+- Used in the logging system to record events without tight coupling to business logic

+### Chain of Responsibility Pattern
+- Implemented in the operation tracking system for parent-child operation relationships

 ## Component Relationships

 ```